devspace-sh/devspace/README.md

 <Details>
 <Summary>Can I use DevSpace with my existing Kubernetes clusters?</Summary>

+**Yes.** You have two options:
-**Yes.** You can [connect your existing Kubernetes clusters to DevSpace.cloud](#) as external clusters.
-DevSpace.cloud will then be able to create and manage Spaces on your Kubernetes clusters.
+1. [Connect your existing Kubernetes clusters to DevSpace.cloud](#) as external clusters.
+DevSpace.cloud will then be able to create and manage users and Spaces on opt of your Kubernetes clusters.
+2. You just use DevSpace.cli without DevSpace.cloud.
+That means that you manually need to:
+    * enforce resource limits
+    * configure secure user permissions
+    * isolate namespaces of different users
+    * connect domains and configure ingresses
+    * install and manage basic cluster services (e.g. ingress controller, cert-manager for TLS, monitoring and log aggregation tools)

 </Details>